Yepkit/ykurcmd/README.md

 Using it
 ========

+Please refer to the software User Manual which can be downloaded from the Documents and Resources section of the [YKUR product page](https://www.yepkit.com/product/300106/YKUR).

+Some usage examples bellow.

 Navigate to the `ykur/ykurcmd/bin` folder and run `ykurcmd -h` to print all the available command options and syntax.

 Switching the on-board relay